brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 of B’s map was also consulted.
 Diagrams processed by a custom
 [Python script](https://github.com/brandon-rhodes/backpacking-planner/blob/master/Articles/North-Kaibab/transform.py).
-Photographs are my own if not otherwise attributed.<br>
+Photographs are my own if not otherwise attributed.

+### Contact

-© 2021
+© 2021 brandon@rhodesmill.org